 Our centre is one of the most dynamic in Britain.
 Our staff are at the forefront of research in American and Canadian Studies.
 Our multi-disciplinary approach links history, literature, politics and cultural studies to produce innovative and challenging work, and to provide a vibrant and supportive research environment.

-The Centre draws on the research interests and projects of our staff in postgraduate teaching and on contributions from staff in allied Departments at University of Birmingham.
-The Centre has recognised research strengths in the fields of urban culture and representation, US foreign policy and intelligence services, literary and cultural studies, film and visual studies and African American studies.
+The Centre draws on the research interests and projects of our staff and on contributions from staff in allied Departments at University of Birmingham, including English, History, and Politics.
+The Centre has recognised research strengths in the fields of urban culture and representation, US foreign policy and intelligence services, literary and cultural studies, film and visual studies, and African American studies.

 A number of postgraduate taught and research funding opportunities available to support your studies at the University of Birmingham.
 For details of what is available, please visit the College of Arts and Law Graduate School website.

 The School of English, Drama and American & Canadian Studies offers a wide range of postgraduate programmes.
 Visit the School website for details.
 All of our postgraduate students become part of the College of Arts and Law Graduate School.